Interview Ready

 Start by reviewing the job posting again so you’re familiar with the duties, requirements, and desired skills.
 Be sure to note the interview format, date, time, and location (in person, virtual, or panel interview), and respond promptly to confirm your availability.

-Prepare Using the SMART Model
+Prepare Using the STAR Model

 Using this approach helps interviewers clearly see your skills, experience, and problem-solving abilities.